 Even the name alludes to another laptop produced by a firm based in Cupertino, California – the MacBook Air is the model we're referring to and there are a lot of similarities here as we'll find out.

-Note that the Xiaomi Air 12 was sent to us by Gearbest and costs £471 ($590 for the US, which is around AU$780) at the time of writing.
+- Note that the (opens in new tab) was sent to us by Gearbest and costs £471 ($590 for the US, which is around AU$780) at the time of writing.
 Because it caters for a Chinese audience only, everything is Chinese-focused including the plug and the accompanying literature.

 It's worth noting as well that the laptop currently comes with Windows 10 Home Edition (Chinese version) – Gearbest optionally offers a trial version (non-activated) Windows 10 HE allowing you to buy a license.
 This isn't ideal as it adds to the cost of the machine.